Chicago police Officer Jason Van Dyke found guilty of second-degree murder in Laquan McDonald killing

 Verdicts

+The officer's wife sat stoically, arms folded, as the long verdict was delivered.
+His father lowered his head while some members of the McDonald family held hands.

-His bond was revoked and sentencing was scheduled for October 31.
-Van Dyke was led out of the courtroom in handcuffs.
+Van Dyke's bond was revoked and sentencing was scheduled for October 31.
+He left the courtroom with an officer.

-Though he was originally charged with first -degree murder, jurors were instructed Thursday that they also could consider second-degree murder.
+Though he was originally charged with first-degree murder, jurors were instructed Thursday that they also could consider second-degree murder.

 The panel of eight women and four men -- seven white, one black, three Hispanic and one Asian -- began deliberations Thursday afternoon.

-Van Dyke was the first Chicago police officer to be charged with first-degree murder since 1980.
+Van Dyke, 40, was the first Chicago police officer to be charged with first-degree murder since 1980.

+The officer faces between four and 20 years in prison and is eligible for probation for the second-degree murder conviction, prosecutor Joseph McMahon said.
+The aggravated battery with a firearm convictions carry a sentence of six to 30 years with no probation.

+"This is a gratifying verdict," McMahon said.
+"Today our Justice system fulfilled its obligation to justice for all."

+Kevin Graham, president of the Chicago Fraternal Order of Police, said the conviction will be appealed.

+"The Chicago Police Department is standing with an officer we think acted as an officer," he said.

-Video of the shooting led to protests, a Justice Department civil rights investigation, criticism of the city's mayor and eventually the ouster of the police superintendent.
+Video of the shooting led to protests, a Justice Department civil rights investigation, criticism of the mayor and, eventually, the ouster of the police superintendent.

+Groups of demonstrators took to the streets for several hours after the verdict, chanting, "The people united will never be defeated," and "Sixteen shots and a cover up."

+City Hall and many downtown businesses closed early in anticipation of protests, CNN affiliate WLS reported.
+Police said there had been no arrests.

 The prosecution said Van Dyke fired unnecessarily within six seconds after arriving at the scene, striking McDonald 16 times.

-Note: Correction: Earlier versions of this story incorrectly stated that Van Dyke was handcuffed as he was led from the courtroom.